PREPRINT

 This depends on the seniority and skill of your developers.
 Defining a "silver bullet" ticket might not be a good idea, for new developers that might not be very familiar with your architecture and guidelines.
 Even for more experienced engineers, it makes sense to break up big tickets into smaller issues, which are all well-defined (and preferably independently testable).

 Defining ticket scopes and estimating the time a ticket might take is a very hard problem to solve.
 Time estimations will be wrong, scopes will change.
-That said, plan tickets with field experts / a tech lead.
-When estimating time and effort / story points, the person that actually works on the issue should provide the most input.
+That said, plan tickets with field experts and a tech lead.
+When estimating time and effort or story points, the person that actually works on the issue should provide the most input.

 5. Have a clear big picture